zephir-lang/zephirc/docs/GettingStarted.md

 ## Running the tests

-To run the tests, you have to configure Zephir with special flags:
+To build with testing support, you have to configure Zephir with special flags:

 ```shell script
 cmake -H. \